-The Qualcomm Adreno 650 is a smartphone and tablet GPU that is integrated within the Qualcomm Snapdragon 865 SoC.
+The Qualcomm Adreno 650 is a smartphone and tablet GPU that is integrated within the Qualcomm Snapdragon 865, 865+ and 870 SoCs.
 The chip will be available from early 2020 and will be used mainly in high-end Android devices.
+The base clock speed of the GPU is 250 MHz and the boost depends on the used SoC.
+For the 865 it is 587 MHz, the 865 Plus increased to 846 MHz and the 2021 870 reached 670 MHz.

 According to Qualcomm, the Adreno 650 GPU offers a 25% improved performance over the Adreno 640, its predecessor, which is integrated into the Snapdragon 855 SoC.
 The enhanced performance is achieved by the Adreno 650 having 50% more compute units (ALUs) than the Adreno 640.
 Furthermore, the clock speed of the pixel shaders was also increased by 50%.